Share this post on:

 This is important because too much Significance can lead to separation anxiety and loneliness.

-Learn more about when the need for Significance is important to you.
+Learn more about when the need for Significance is essential to you.

 When the Need for Love / Connection is Important to You